jeffreykegler/hoonlint/misc/whitespace.md

 A **stop** is two characters.

 Many alignments are with respect to an **anchor column**.
+In the context of a specific hoon statement, *h*, the anchor column typically is `Column(Rune(h))`.
-Usually, the anchor column is the rune column, but there are important exceptions, which will be described below.
+But if the rune is curried, the anchor column may be aligned at a different rune, asbe described below.

 ## Hoon statements